Durant moves into NBA's top 25, Nets beat Celtics 123-104

 AP Sports Writer

-BOSTON (AP) — Kevin Durant scored 21 points to pass Allen Iverson and move into the top 25 on the NBA’s career scoring list, and the Brooklyn Nets beat the Boston Celtics 123-104 on Wednesday night.
+“Iverson, he was in the Pantheon for me.
+One of those guys I emulated every time I went outside,” Durant said on Wednesday night after surpassing Iverson’s career total and leading Brooklyn to a 123-104 victory over the Boston Celtics.

+“To pass him on the list, to end up there with some of the greats on that list is incredible,” said Durant, who entered the night with 24,367 points, one behind Iverson, and passed him on a jumper in the first two minutes.
+“I’ve just got to keep going.”

-Patty Mills added 23 points, and James Harden had 20 points and 11 assists for Brooklyn, which has won four in a row, seven out of eight and 12 of its last 14 games.
-LaMarcus Aldridge scored 17 points and grabbed nine rebounds.
+Patty Mills scored 23, and James Harden had 20 points and 11 assists for Brooklyn.
+LaMarcus Aldridge scored 17 points with nine rebounds for the Nets, who have won four in a row, seven out of eight and 12 of their last 14 games.

 Marcus Smart had 20 points and eight assists for Boston, which had won three in a row.
 Jayson Tatum had 15 points and eight rebounds for the Celtics, who cut a 29-point, third-quarter lead to 12 early in the fourth, but could get no closer.